NOAA-OWP/inundation-mapping/README.md

 While very rare, you may want to add more dependencies.
 You can follow the following steps:

-- From inside your docker container, run the following command:
+- From inside your docker container, run the following command from your root directory in your docker container :
     ```bash
     pipenv install <your package name> --dev
     ```